-- Fill soils should be placed in thin (6± inches), near-horizontal lifts, moisture conditioned to 0 to 4 percent above the optimum moisture content, and compacted. - On-site soils may be used for fill provided they are cleaned of any debris to the satisfaction of the geotechnical engineer.
-All grading and fill placement activities should be completed in accordance with the requirements of the CBC and the grading code of the city of Perris. - All fill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
+- Fill soils should be placed in thin ($6\pm$ inches), near-horizontal lifts, moisture conditioned to 0 to 4 percent above the optimum moisture content, and compacted. - On-site soils may be used for fill provided they are cleaned of any debris to the satisfaction of the geotechnical engineer. - All grading and fill placement activities should be completed in accordance with the requirements of the 2019 CBC and the grading code of the city of Perris and/or the county of San Bernardino. - All fill soils should be compacted to at least 90 percent of the ASTM D-1557 maximum dry density.
 Fill soils should be well mixed. - Compaction tests should be performed periodically by the geotechnical engineer as random verification of compaction and moisture content.
 These tests are intended to aid the contractor.
 Since the tests are taken at discrete locations and depths, they may not be indicative of the entire fill and therefore should not relieve the contractor of his responsibility to meet the job specifications.